alex-wilmer/react-patterns/README.md

 ![borked](https://i.imgur.com/agZl7d6.png)

-#### Step 2: Code Splitting
+#### Step 2: Web "Pages"

 At some point in the future we will have "an app", that "does a thing".
-Until then, we can take advantage of NodeJS's ability to load JavaScript files at runtime, paired with CRA's webpack config to develop whatever we want.
-Once we have something worth deploying we can point our build script to the appropriate folder.
+Until then, we can take advantage of NodeJS's ability to load JavaScript files at runtime, paired with CRA's webpack config to develop "components" or "pages".
+Once we have something worth deploying we can point our build script to the "root folder" which loads the code we want.

 Let's start by reviving our index file: